Marina-Banov/bela-server/README.md

 - playCard
 data: string
 description: data is the username of player whose turn it is to play a card.

+- cardNotAllowed
+data: string
+description: data is the username of player who chose an illegal card move.

 - acceptCard
 data: { username: string, card: string }